 For instance, one of the case studies in this paper, Monitoring and Modeling Family Eating Dynamics (M2FED) [1], consists of multiple smart watches, smart phones, microphones, beacons, a laptop as the base station, and a cloud server.
 Apps run in the smart watches and smart phones to collect the data of users' arm movement and usages of the phone, respectively.
 Three server programs run in the base station to receive the data from the phones, the watches, and microphones.
 The main program runs continuously in the base station to process the data for detecting eating, speaker ID, and mood, as well as to upload the data from different sub-systems to the cloud.
 Upon detecting certain circumstances at the base station, queries are sent to users to obtain their subjective inputs and to act as reminders.
-Note that many RRMSs are built with a similar architecture or slight variants of it. $M^2G$ is designed to operate in such systems to add reliability and validation in performance.
+Note that many RRMSs are built with a similar architecture or slight variants of it.
+M^2G is designed to operate in such systems to add reliability and validation in performance.

 III.
-Monitor System
+Monitor2 System

-To monitor if an RRMS is operating properly, a comprehensive monitoring of the application level monitoring system, Monitor is designed.
-Monitor provides a user-friendly interface to customize monitor settings (see Figure 2), where users can choose components to monitor and customize monitor options such as the frequency, the file path, the database type, the cloud URL and the notification email addresses.
+To monitor if an RRMS is operating properly, a comprehensive monitoring of the application level monitoring system, $Monitor^2$ is designed. $Monitor^2$ provides a user-friendly interface to customize monitor settings (see Figure 2), where users can choose components to monitor and customize monitor options such as the frequency, the file path, the database type, the cloud URL and the notification email addresses.
 In addition, there is a real-time monitor display to show the status of the system, a monitor log to record all results and an alarm system to inform users of any anomalies.
-Monitor components are distributed at three places, the base station (the laptop), devices and the cloud to check the status of the hardware, the software and the connectivity between them.
+Monitor components are distributed at three places, the base station (the laptop), devices and the connectivity between them.